3ahmood/Llama3_RAG_Wiki/README.md

 A python application that lets you chat with Llama and also help you implement RAG using Wikipedia page

 ## Versions
-* The code in presented in 2 versions for ease
+* The code in presented in 2 versions
-* Jupyter Notebook
+* Jupyter Notebook - Explaining Step-by-Step process of Llama3+RAG's Implementation
-* Python application
+* Python app - Running Local LLM+RAG application on your PC

 ## Packages
 * ollama - Version : 0.2.1